-The Fair Finance Institute (founded in 2016), which is independent of the financial sector and political parties, would like to use the current crises and upheavals in the financial system as an opportunity to transition to an economically, ecologically and socially sustainable financial and monetary system.
+The Fair Finance Institute (founded in 2016), which is independent of the financial sector and political parties, would like to use the upheavals in the financial system as an opportunity to transition to an economically, ecologically and socially sustainable financial and monetary system.
 To this end, it utilises experience gained from other economic-social transformation processes, such as the energy turnaround (‘Energiewende’), for a ‘financial turnaround’ (‘Finanzwende’).

 Markus Duscha is currently still working as a freelancer under the business name Fair Finance Institute.
 However, FaFin is expected to grow rapidly and be transitioned into another legal form.
 This new legal form will be selected in such a way that the orientation towards the common good is also represented through the organisational form.

 There is once again a stable monetary and financial system that naturally integrates social and ecological criteria into its main function: to serve the real economy and simultaneously preserve our natural resources.

 The basic idea: Learn from the energy turnaround (’Energiewende’) and apply the knowledge gained for the financial turnaround (’Finanzwende’)

 A socio-ecological turnaround towards an economically stable monetary and financial system is an urgent socio-political task, as was the energy turnaround starting in the 1970s.
 The energy turnaround (‘Energiewende’) is well on its way, even if it is still far from being complete.
 And a financial turnaround (‘Finanzwende’) as described above: Where does it stand?

 To answer this question, it is useful to keep typical phases of major social transformations in mind:

 - Development of pioneering practice in a niche (‘first mover’)